ShreyasPen/Grade-Point-Pro/README.md

 # GradePoint Pro - GPA Calculator
 GradePoint Pro is a simple GPA calculator application built using the Tkinter library in Python.
 It allows users to calculate both unweighted and weighted GPAs based on their course grades and credit units.
 # Prerequisites
 Download the latest version of python through (https://www.python.org/downloads/) for Windows or MacOS depending on the system being used.
 You also need an IDE of your choice.
+(VSCode is recommended)
 # Features
 - Calculate both unweighted and weighted GPAs.
 - Add any amount of courses and remove them if needed
 - Clear Instruction provided for easy use
 - FAQ section to address common questions
-- Uses both light and darm modes, depending on your system settings
 # Instructions
 1. Running the Application:
 - Open the Python file in your preferred IDE and run the program to launch the GPA calculator.